-Decisions on a framework to ensure that the performance of duties by the directors is consistent with the laws and the Articles of Incorporation and a framework to secure the appropriateness of the businesses of the Company are as follows:
+Decisions on a framework to ensure that the performance of duties by the Directors is consistent with the laws and the Articles of Incorporation and a framework to secure the appropriateness of the businesses of the Company are as follows:

-- Framework to ensure that the performance of duties by the directors, corporate officers and employees of the Company and our subsidiaries is consistent with the laws and the Articles of Incorporation - (a) The Board of Directors will establish "Asahi Way" for the directors and employees in order for the directors, corporate officers and employees to comply with the laws, Articles of Incorporation and internal rules and to fulfill their duties. - (b) We will distribute "Asahi Way" to the directors and employees so as to keep them informed of legal compliance.
-The internal audit division will make improvements and give guidance through the business audit. - (c) We will establish the "internal control promotion meeting" consisting of officers and responsible persons of various divisions as an organization that controls the entire compliance in order to promote the construction, maintenance and improvement of the internal control system. - (d) To promote compliance, the actual situation of compliance will be audited. - (e) In order to respond appropriately to any legal violation or other doubtful act under laws which may be discovered by a director or an employee, we will develop and operate a whistle-blowing system. - (f) We will never have any relationship, including business relationships, with anti-social forces which threaten the social order and sound corporate activities.
-In the event of an illegal request, we will take a firm attitude and respond to it organizationally in accordance with the law and internal rules. - 2) Framework for storage and management of information relating to business operations by the directors and a framework for report to the Company about the matters relating to the performance of duties by the directors and employees of our subsidiaries - (a) We will appropriately control the manner of storing, disposing of and otherwise managing the records and documents relating to the performance of duties and decisionmaking of the directors and will review the relevant rules from time to time when needed. - (b) The directors, Audit and Supervisory Committee Members and Accounting Auditor will always have access to these information and documents. - (c) We will manage our subsidiaries and they will report important matters to us. - 3) Rules and other frameworks for management for risk of loss in the Company and our subsidiaries - (a) We will establish the risk management rules and build a risk management system in accordance with such rules. - (b) In the event of an unexpected event, we will discuss and make decisions at the management meeting, etc., and the responsible manager will inform such decisions to each division and plant.
+Framework to ensure that the performance of duties by the Directors, Corporate Officers and employees of the Company and our subsidiaries is consistent with the laws and the Articles of Incorporation

+- (a) The Board of Directors will establish "ARE Group Way" and various other policies including "ARE Holdings Group Human Rights Policy" and "ARE Holdings Corporate Governance Policies." for the Directors and employees in order for the Directors, Corporate Officers and employees to comply with the laws, Articles of Incorporation and internal rules and to fulfill their duties. - (b) We will distribute these various policies to the Directors and employees so as to keep them informed of legal compliance.
+The internal audit division will make improvements and give guidance through the business audit. - (c) We will establish the "Internal Control Promotion Meeting" consisting of officers and responsible persons of various divisions as an organization that controls the entire compliance in order to promote the construction, maintenance and improvement of the internal control system. - (d) To promote compliance, the actual situation of compliance will be audited. - (e) In order to respond appropriately to any legal violation or other doubtful act under laws which may be discovered by a Director or an employee, we will develop and operate a whistle-blowing system. - (f) We will never have any relationship, including business relationships, with anti-social forces which threaten the social order and sound corporate activities.
+In the event of an illegal request, we will take a firm attitude and respond to it organizationally in accordance with the law and internal rules. - 2) Framework for storage and management of information relating to business operations by the Directors and a framework for report to the Company about the matters relating to the performance of duties by the Directors and employees of our subsidiaries - (a) We will appropriately store and manage the records and documents relating to the performance of duties and decision-making of the Directors in folders on which access authorities are set or locked cabinets, and will review the relevant rules from time to time when needed. - (b) The Directors, Audit and Supervisory Committee Members and Accounting Auditor will always have access to these information and documents. - (c) We will manage our subsidiaries and they will report important matters to us in light of the management philosophy set forth in the ARE Group Way.

+3) Rules and other frameworks for management for risk of loss in the Company and our subsidiaries

+(a) We will establish the risk management rules and build a risk management system in accordance with such rules.

+(b) If any contingency arises, we will discuss and make decisions at the Executive Committee meetings, etc., and the responsible manager will inform such decisions to each division and plant.
 Each division and plant will take prompt actions to prevent damage from expanding and will arrange a system to minimize the damage.

-4) Framework to secure the efficient performance of duties by the directors of the Company and our subsidiaries
+4) Framework to secure the efficient performance of duties by the Directors of the Company and our subsidiaries